International Conference on Computer and Information Technology

-International Conference on Computer and Information Technology or ICCIT is a series of computer science and information technology based conferences that is hosted in Bangladesh since 1997 by a different university each year.
+International Conference on Computer and Information Technology (ICCIT) is a series of computer science and information technology based conferences that is hosted in Bangladesh since 1997 by a different university each year.
 ICCIT provides a forum for researchers, scientists, and professionals from both academia and industry to exchange up-to-date knowledge and experience in different fields of computer science/engineering and information and communication technology (ICT).
 This is a regularly held ICT based major annual conference (held typically in December) in Bangladesh now in its 25th year.
 ICCIT series has succeeded in engaging the most number of universities in Bangladesh from both public and private sectors.
 Each new university in Bangladesh have been investing in computer science, computer engineering, information systems, and related fields.

 Starting 2008, the ICCIT is co-sponsored by IEEE.
 On average, since 2003, 31.1% manuscripts submitted are accepted for presentation and inclusion in the IEEE Xplore Digital Library, one of the largest scholarly research database containing over two million records that indexes, abstracts, and provides full-text for articles and papers on computer science, electrical engineering, electronics, information technology, and physical sciences.